moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 As described in the "Usage & Settings" section of this file, you should configure block_course_overview_campus according to your campus course of the year.
 After that, block_course_overview_campus maps each course to a term by looking at the course's start date.
 This term is filled into the term filter.

-### 5. Course news

-The course news feature displays course news from the activities within each of your courses.
-This is done by using the *_print_overview() hook which is implemented by most of Moodle core's and third party activity modules.

-Please note that the *_print_overview() hook was deprecated in Moodle core when the MyOverview block was introduced.
-If you have enabled course news in block_course_overview_campus and if you have also enabled debugging with DEVELOPER level, you will see deprecation warnings whenever block_course_overview_campus calls a *_print_overview() function.
-For Moodle 3.6, this does not mean that the course news feature is already broken.
-However, Moodle core will remove the *_print_overview() functions in Moodle 3.7 (see MDL-57487).
-If installed on Moodle 3.7, this plugin will silently disable the course news feature even if it is enabled in the plugin settings.

 Block placement
 ---------------